 When tab completing things like a unique ID from a database, it can often be beneficial to provide the user with some extra context about the item being completed, such as a description.
-To facilitate this, cmd2 defines the cmd2. argparse_custom.CompletionItem class which can be returned from any of the 4 completion functions: choices_function, choices_method, completion_function, or completion_method.
+To facilitate this, cmd2 defines the cmd2. argparse_custom.CompletionItem class which can be returned from any of the 3 completion parameters: choices_provider, and completer.

-See the argparse_completion example or the implementation of the built-in do_set() command for demonstration of how this is used.
+See the argparse_completion example or the implementation of the built-in do_set () command for demonstration of how this is used.